Marina-Banov/point_cloud_registration/README.md

 colcon build && . install/setup.bash
 ```

-The launch file loads a Gazebo world, positions the Turtlebot inside of it, and opens the Rviz visualization tool.
+The launch file loads a Gazebo world, positions the TurtleBot inside of it, and opens the Rviz visualization tool.
 ```
 ros2 launch point_cloud_registration point_cloud_registration.launch.py
 ```